mrdominguez/cloudera-manager-cli/README.md

 - Delete hosts from Cloudera Manager: `-deleteHost`
 - Shortcut option (`-run`) for a commonly used combination of switches (namely, `-confirmed -trackCmd`)
 - Code enhancements regarding host management
-- Enhanced code debugging and readability
+- Improved code debugging and readability

 ## Synopsis